blacwh/wordpresslib/README.md

-# wordpresslib
+# WIP:wordpresslib

-For learning node.js and wordpress.
+For learning node.js and wordpress by MDN tutorial.